venkatesh6251/First-Project/README.md

 # First-Project
-This is my first Git Repository
+This is my first Git Repository.
+Autho - Venkat